The Ultimate Guide

 Choose a Business Structure

 This is a key decision that you will make when starting a business.
-This choice will impact how much tax you pay, whether you can sell shares, your personal liability, and both setup and ongoing costs.
+This choice will impact how much tax you pay, whether you can sell shares, your personal liability, setup and ongoing costs.

 Choosing the right legal structure is a necessary part of starting a business.
 It is important to understand all your options.
 In Australia, there are four main types of commercial business structure.
 These are: